alephium/www/src/content/blog/2023-02-17_Alephium-Twitter-Space---PoW-and-Decentralization--part-II-c2a1d31f334e/index.md

 description: 'Alephium hosted a Twitter Space on 24/01/2023 with Jordan from Nervos Network and Cheng Wang & Hongchao Liu from Alephium to talk about…'
 ---

-Alephium hosted a Twitter Space on 24/01/2023 with Jordan from Nervos Network and Cheng Wang & Hongchao Liu from Alephium to talk about…

----

 ### Alephium Twitter Space — PoW and Decentralization, part II

 #### Alephium hosted a Twitter Space on 24/01/2023 with <a href="https://twitter.com/jordan_mack" class="markup--anchor markup--h4-anchor" data-href="https://twitter.com/jordan_mack" rel="noopener" target="_blank">Jordan</a> from <a href="http://www.nervos.com" class="markup--anchor markup--h4-anchor" data-href="http://www.nervos.com" rel="noopener" target="_blank">Nervos Network</a> and <a href="https://twitter.com/wachmc" class="markup--anchor markup--h4-anchor" data-href="https://twitter.com/wachmc" rel="noopener" target="_blank">Cheng Wang</a> & <a href="https://twitter.com/hongchao" class="markup--anchor markup--h4-anchor" data-href="https://twitter.com/hongchao" rel="noopener" target="_blank">Hongchao Liu</a> from <a href="http://www.alephium.org" class="markup--anchor markup--h4-anchor" data-href="http://www.alephium.org" rel="noopener" target="_blank">Alephium</a> to talk about Proof of Work (PoW) and Decentralization.